Africa

 Arrive at Maun Airport and transfer to your light aircraft flight to Moremi Game Reserve, situated on the eastern side of the Okavango Delta.

-Note: As you will be flying in a light aircraft you must pack soft sports bags only, as rigid suitcases will not fit into the luggage pods.
-A baggage allowance of 15 kg (which includes your hand luggage) is strictly enforced for safety reasons.
+As you will be flying in a light aircraft a baggage allowance of 15 kg (which includes your hand luggage) is strictly enforced for safety reasons.
 Your flight may stop to pick up other passengers en route.

 Days 2 To 3

-The seasonal Okavango Delta is flooded annually by the great Okavango River, whose waters flow inland from Angola into the vast Kalahari – never finding the sea, but instead forming a great inland delta whose waters are absorbed by the desert.
+Moremi Game Reserve is situated on the eastern reaches of the seasonal Okavango Delta, which is flooded annually by the great Okavango River, whose waters flow inland from Angola into the vast Kalahari – never finding the sea, but instead forming a great inland delta whose waters are absorbed by the desert.

 Comprising 6,000 square miles of crystal clear channels, serene lagoons and a myriad of islands, the Okavango Delta forms a natural oasis that sustains a vast variety of wildlife and birds of all descriptions.
 The waters are at their height from July to October, forming an amazing wetlands ecosystem that is one of the greatest natural wonders of the world.

-Activities in Moremi Game Reserve are devoted to birding and game viewing.
-Today you should see some of the larger animals that inhabit this region such as buffalos, hippos, lions and elephants.
-Red lechwe are one of the more unusual antelope species commonly found here and Moremi is one of the best game reserves for viewing the endangered African wild dog.
+Activities in Moremi Game Reserve are devoted to land-based game viewing and birding.
+We hope to see some of the larger animals that inhabit this region such as hippo, lion, elephant, buffalo and leopard, as well as many other species.
+Red lechwe are one of the more unusual antelope species commonly found here and this is one of the best game reserves for spotting the endangered African wild dog.
+Giraffe, ostrich, wildebeest, jackal, warthog and tree squirrels are also frequently spotted.

 For birders, the swampy areas of Xakanaxa are home to African rail, Coppery-tailed coucal, Black coucal*, Red-chested flufftail, African crake*, Black crake, Chirping cisticola, Luapula cisticola, Purple swamphen and Allen’s gallinule to name but a few.
-The open waters attract the African skimmer, Saddle-billed stork, Yellow-billed stork, Intermediate egret, Goliath heron, African fish eagle as well as the globally threatened Slaty egret and Wattled crane (*=migratory species).
+The open waters attract the African skimmer, Saddle-billed stork, Yellow-billed stork, Intermediate egret, Goliath heron, African fish eagle, Hadeda ibis and Sacred ibis, as well as the globally threatened Slaty egret and Wattled crane (*=migratory species).

 In the evening relax around a blazing campfire under a balmy African sky.

-Today we continue to explore the vast Moremi Game Reserve, as we travel to our next campsite situated in a private reserve on the banks of the Mababe River.
+Today we continue to explore Moremi Game Reserve, as we travel to our next campsite situated in a private reserve on the banks of the Mababe River.

 Enjoy superb game viewing all day in this amazing region, where animals migrate freely across huge distances.